 The amount sent to this fund was set by the 2001 legislature at 33.9 cents per taxable ton for the 2002 production year.
-For the production year 2002 and subsequent years, the gross domestic product implicit price deflator will index it.
-The indexed amount was 37.33 cents per ton for the 2005 production year.
+For the production year 2002 and subsequent years, the fund is subject to indexing by using the gross domestic product implicit price deflator.
+The indexed amount was 38.49 cents per ton for the 2006 production year.
 The qualifications and distribution of taconite property tax relief are described in the following paragraphs.